quicwg/base-drafts/draft-ietf-quic-transport.md

 reserved for use in future IETF consensus documents.

-Versions that follow the pattern 0x?a?a?a?a are reserved for use in forcing version negotiation to be exercised.
-That is, any version number where the low four bits of all bytes is 1010 (in binary).
+Versions that follow the pattern 0x?a?a?a?a are reserved for use in forcing version negotiation to be exercised -- that is, any version number where the low four bits of all bytes is 1010 (in binary).
 A client or server MAY advertise support for any of these reserved versions.